Doyin-diva/Coca-Cola_USA_Retail_Dashboard/README.md

 - Recognize the best-selling beverage brands and the strong-performing retailers
 - Visualize coca-cola retail sales growth between the year 2022 to 2023
 - Monitor quarterly sales and profit margin variation

+## Tools used
+- Microsoft Excel: Data Visualization and Dashboard Creation
+- KPIs, Pivot Table and Charts
+- Slicers

+## Data Source
+The coca-cola retail